openhab/openhab-addons/bundles/org.openhab.binding.miio/README.md

 | actions#rpc      | String  | send commands via cloud. see below  |

 note: the ADVANCED  `actions#commands` and `actions#rpc` channels can be used to send commands that are not automated via the binding.
-This is available for all devices e.g. `smarthome:send actionCommand 'upd_timer["1498595904821", "on"]'` would enable a pre-configured timer.
+This is available for all devices e.g. `openhab:send actionCommand 'upd_timer["1498595904821", "on"]'` would enable a pre-configured timer.
 See https://github.com/marcelrv/XiaomiRobotVacuumProtocol for all known available commands.

 ### Mi PM2.5 Air Quality Monitor (<a name="zhimi-airmonitor-v1">zhimi.airmonitor.v1</a>) Channels